cpp-cat/livejazznear.me/README.md

 - Create a Venue profile page with user discussion and star rating

 ## Data Management Features
+- Use google search to find official website of Artist and Venue
+- Master Artist and Venue - link same Artist playing in different bands
 - Investigate if need Akka Circuit Breaker pattern or supervision to DB agent
 - Create a security model with a user login using email and OAuth
 - Create a Calendar of all events.